The Garden Grazer

 Customizing

-For gluten-free: Substitute the orzo with your favorite gluten-free pasta, quinoa, or rice.
+For gluten-free: Substitute the orzo with your favorite small gluten-free pasta, quinoa, or rice.
+Or swap in a gluten-free orzo if you can find it!

-Herbs + garlic: If you’re a garlic lover, feel free to add another clove or two.
-You can also add bay leaves, rosemary, thyme, black pepper, red pepper flakes, etc.
+Herbs & garlic: If you’re a garlic lover, feel free to add another clove or two.
+You can also add bay leaves (remove before serving), rosemary, thyme, black pepper, red pepper flakes, etc.

-Veggies + beans: Try different variations with zucchini, summer squash, celery, carrots, or bell pepper.
-You can also add chickpeas (garbanzo beans) or white beans for added plant-based protein and fiber.
+Veggies & beans: Try different variations with zucchini, summer squash, celery, carrots, or bell pepper.
+For added plant-based protein and fiber, add chickpeas (garbanzo beans) or white beans.

 No canned tomatoes?
 You could even prepare this soup with fresh, ripe tomatoes in place of the canned tomatoes!